khairatAM/Intro-to-Exploratory-Data-Analysis/README.md

 In this simple task, we carry out simple data exploration in Python.
-We perform data cleaning and feature engineering.
-Pandas dataframes, numpy and seaborn for data visualization are utilized.
+We perform data cleaning and feature engineering on the world happiness dataset of 2015 [https://www.kaggle.com/datasets/unsdsn/world-happiness].
+Pandas dataframes, numpy, matplotlib and seaborn for data visualization are utilized.